Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Introduction

-FH and SL are members of the Hausdorff Center for Mathematics at the University of Bonn funded by the German Research Foundation (DFG), grant no. EXC 2047.
-FH and JN were further supported by the European Research Council (ERC) through the grants `Moduli spaces, Manifolds and Arithmetic', grant no. 682922, and `Derived Symplectic Geometry and Applications', grant no. 768679, respectively. \\
+During the preparation of this text FH and SL were members of the Hausdorff Center for Mathematics at the University of Bonn funded by the German Research Foundation (DFG) and FH was furthermore a member of the cluster ``Mathematics M\"unster: Dynamics-Geometry-Structure'' at the University of M\"unster under grant nos.
+EXC 2047 and EXC 2044, respectively.
+FH would also like to thank the Mittag-Leffler Institute for its hospitality during the research program ``Higher algebraic structures in algebra, topology and geometry'', supported by the Swedish Research Council (VR) under grant no.\ 2016-06596.
+FH and JN were further supported by the European Research Council (ERC) through the grants `Moduli spaces, Manifolds and Arithmetic', grant no. 682922, and `Derived Symplectic Geometry and Applications', grant no. 768679, respectively.
+SL was supported by the DFG Schwerpunktprogramm 1786 'Homotopy Theory and Algebraic Geometry' (project ID SCHW 860/1-1)\\

-Sections 2 and 4, the latter of which forms the combinatorial heart of this paper, largely form the content of the 2020 Master thesis of SL written at the University of Bonn.